drc-jdp/gpt-2/README.md

 1. modify the hparams, vocab, encoder in [models/](./models)
 2. modify the model in [train.py](./train.py) or [src/model.py](./src/model.py)
 3. push to GitHub
-4. tag or pull request will start CI/CD automatically
+4. tag or pull request will start CI/CD to push to [Docker Hub](https://hub.docker.com/repository/docker/yqchenee1/dtp-training) automatically
 5. type on server

   * cpu